AdrianMiernik/CountOccurrences-Web/README.md

 * [Testing](#testing)

 ## Description
 >Algorithm that counts number of occurrences between keyword and phrase.
-After running Spring boot app, type on website: http://localhost:8080/input.
-User enters both inputs and clik submit button (input example).
-Special characters and white spaces are removed, then each string saved to database (databse view).
-All necessary information are being displayed on the screen (output example).
+Run Spring Boot application, use website address: http://localhost:8080/input.
+Enter both inputs and clik submit button (input example).<br> Special characters and white spaces are removed, afterwards strings are being saved into mysql (database view).<br>Finally, all necessary information are displayed on the screen (output example).

 ## Technogy Stack